IngridOrnum/semester-project-2023/README.md

 - Fontawesome: Most of the icons used on the page is from [Fontawesome.](https://fontawesome.com/icons)
 - Flaticon: Some icons used on the page is from [Flaticon.](https://www.flaticon.com/)
 - Notion: I used Notion, a web application for taking notes.

-## Process
-The process of planning the project started in Notion, github board and github roadmap because I already was familiar with these tools.

-### Design process
-The first week I planned the project by create pencil sketches of each site.
-Then I did mid-fi wireframes in figma.
-I also used Notion to write down ideas and reflect on the target audience.
-In the second week I created my design in figma, where I also decided on color-scheme, font-famliies, gaps and sizes.
-However, in the end of the week I decided to change most of my design.
-The reason for this was that I wanted more lighter and childlike colors to be used in my website, for a better fit for the target audience.

-I found most of my images on unsplashed, searching for images related to science, museum, children, etc.

-### Production process
-I used sourcetree to set up the project and create branches locally on my mac.
-While working on the code, I regularly committed changes and pushed to Github.
-When finished with a branch, I merged with the main branch and pulled the changes to the main branch locally on my computer using sourcetree.

-## Reflection
+## Challenges
 I had some difficulty deciding on design.
-I had many ideas of how the page could look like, but was split between a minamalistic og a maximalistic design.
+I had many ideas regarding the design, but was split between a minimalistic og a more maximalistic design.
+I ended up with a design with more colours and childlike design with the target audience in mind, which were children.

-I had some trouble with the work process related to branches in sourcetree, because I by mistake merged some of the branches before being completely done with the page.
-This resulted what can look like a messy workflow.
-As a result of this I learned that I must make even more detailed issues on the github board for each page.
+I also had some trouble with the work process related to branches in SourceTree, because I by mistake merged some of the branches before being completely done with the issue.
+This resulted in what can look like a messy workflow.
+As a result of this I learned that I must make even more detailed issues on the GitHub board for each page.

-## Deployment and Project Links
-* I used Vercel to deploy my project.
-[Click here to go to the project.](https://semester-project-2023.vercel.app/)

 ## Licence
-This project is licenced under the MIT licence.
+This project is licenced under the MIT Licence.